New iPad Pro 2021 release date, price, specs, news and what you need to know

-The iPad Pro 2021 is now officially confirmed, and it was revealed at the Apple event on April 20.
+The iPad Pro 2021 is now officially confirmed, as it was revealed at the Apple event on April 20.

 The iPad Pro 2021 now features the M1 chipset that we've seen offer some top performance in the latest MacBook.